Processors are the brain of the computer.

 Most of the laptops available in the market at present come with a U series or an HQ processor from Intel.

 The U series processors are aimed at budget laptops where power efficiency is equally important as the performance.
-The HQ series processors are aimed at the premium laptops which target users who are in search of a laptop for completing resource-intensive tasks that require a lot of processing power.
+The HQ series processors are aimed at the premium laptops or budget gaming laptops that target users who are in search of a laptop for completing resource-intensive tasks that require a lot of processing power.

 In this article, we’re going to discuss these two processors in detail to give you a good estimation of their performance.

-About 70% of the desktops and more than 90% laptops sold in the market at present features an Intel processor inside.
+About 70% of the desktops and more than 90% laptops both new and even refurbished laptops in UAE sold in the market at present features an Intel processor inside.

 So it’s logical to discuss various types of Intel processors featured in the laptops as of now.